percona/pbm-docs/docs/install/tarball.md

 # Download Percona Backup for MongoDB from Percona website

-You can download Percona Backup for MongoDB from [Percona website](https://www.percona.com/downloads/percona-backup-mongodb/) and install it:
+You can download Percona Backup for MongoDB from [Percona website :octicons-link-external-16:](https://www.percona.com/downloads/percona-backup-mongodb/) and install it:

 * [From binary tarballs](#install-from-binary-tarball).
 * Manually, from the installation packages using `dpkg` (Debian and Ubuntu) or `rpm` (Red Hat Enterprise Linux and CentOS).
 However, you must make sure that all dependencies are satisfied.